Our 6 Favorite Ways to Use Coconut Oil for Beauty

 Dry hair got you feeling less than glamorous?
 Coconut oil can help with that, too.

 Massage some into your ends after your normal styling routine, or apply generously all over your hair and leave it on overnight (make sure to cover your pillow with a towel).
-In the morning, make sure you wash it out thoroughly before conditioning and styling as normal.
+In the morning, coat your head with a safe soap, like Dr. Bronner’s or an organic shampoo (make sure you do this BEFORE adding water) and let it sit for a couple of minutes.
+Then rinse and style as normal.

 This super moisturizer will help restore shine and softness to dry, overworked hair.